smartdevicelink/sdl_evolution/proposals/NNNN-java-suite-cleanup.md

 ```

 ### Remove Deprecated Code
-Most or all deprecated code will be removed at the project maintainers discretion.
-This will include the all the old layers of `SdlConnection`, `SdlSession` (Android version), and `WiProProtocol`.
+Most or all deprecated code will be removed at the Project Maintainer's discretion.
+This will include all the old layers of `SdlConnection`, `SdlSession` (Android version), and `WiProProtocol`.
 Since the acceptance and integration of proposal [SDL 0194 - Android Transport Layer Overhaul](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0194-android-transport-overhaul.md), these layers are no longer needed and only bloat the library while preventing the use of the `base` source set folder.

 #### Remove old transports
 Since all transports have moved to the router service, the old versions of those transports should be removed.
 Once the old `SdlProxyALM` code path is removed, the `SdlConnection` and supporting classes will also be removed resulting in the old transports being unused.